![]() |

 In the last 5 matches, Netherlands won 1, drew 3 and lost 1; while Finland won 1, drew 1 and lost 3.

 According to experts, Finland is unlikely to create a surprise, especially when they have not won against the Netherlands since 1950 (a 4-1 friendly win).
-If coach Koeman puts out his strongest squad, the Netherlands is fully capable of winning to confirm their position in Group G.
+If coach Koeman puts out his strongest squad, the Netherlands is fully capable of winning to confirm its position in Group G.

 Force information